CozzyWestside/RAW_Sorter/README.md

 How to Use it-
-Place it in the root directory of your photo directory tree Right click > Run in Powershell
+As a powershell script, no compiling necessary.
+Copy the code and paste into a text editor- save as a *.ps1 file Place it in the root directory of your photo directory tree Right click > Run in Powershell
 Follow the prompt